Trade Policy and Structural Change: Two-country Model

-Investment occurs ($I_{H,1} > 0$) when part of aggregate real income is saved.
+Investment occurs ($I_{H,1} > 0$) when part of real income is saved.
 This helps us understand how tariffs affect the consumption-saving decision.

-Let us consider an increase in the manufacturing tariff that takes effect in both periods 1 and 2.
-The tariff increase in period 1 is a surprise shock, and a household anticipates that it will remain effective in period 2.
-In response to the tariff increase from a sufficiently low level, the aggregate real income rises in both periods, which results in higher real consumption ($C_{H,t}$).
+Let us consider an increase in the manufacturing tariff that takes effect in both periods 1 and 2.\footnote{The following discussion does not depend on which sector is subject to the tariff increase.} The tariff increase in period 1 is a surprise shock, and the household anticipates that it will remain effective in period 2.
+In response to the tariff increase from a sufficiently low level, real income rises in both periods, which results in higher real consumption.
 As implied by \eqref{eq: K_H1}, investment in period 1 is determined by the relative changes in income and consumption.
 The household anticipating a higher income in the future has a weaker incentive to save for intertemporal consumption smoothing.
-Therefore, the aggregate real consumption may increase more than the aggregate real income, leading to a decline in investment in period 1 following the tariff shock, $dI_{H,1}<0$.
-We will examine whether this intuition holds in the counterfactual exercise using the full dynamic quantitative model developed below.
+Therefore, the real consumption may increase more than the real income, leading to a decline in investment in period 1 following the tariff shock, $dI_{H,1}<0$.

+The full quantitative analysis below investigates whether the intuition obtained from the simplified setting continues to hold in a more general environment.